|Overall Rating:||Overall Rating|

 Sadly, the only ones who ever really make any money are the ones at the top in any MLM scheme.

-Having attended an Usana meeting once, I can tell you that it has the air of a cult-like atmosphere, but it really is more of a sense of desperateness on the part of those who were talked into it before you to get you excited enough to want to drink their kool-aid.
+But it really is more of a sense of desperation on the part of those who were talked into it before you to get you excited enough to want to drink their kool-aid.

 It was weird and sad.